 Appeals to VCAT orders are complex and may be neither economic nor practical.
 Errors in law are the only grounds for an appeal to a VCAT order.
 The expense of Supreme Court appeals vary greatly and successful parties may seek costs.

 Transfer from court to VCAT

 Sometimes parties may commence proceedings in a court rather than at VCAT.
-It is possible pursuant to section 188 of the ACL&FTA, to request the matter be stayed and enable to parties to apply at VCAT.
+It is possible to request the matter be stayed and enable to parties to apply at VCAT (s 188 ACL&FTA).
 In exercising this discretion, the court must have regard to the costs, duration and advantage and disadvantage to the parties.
 This cannot be done if the matter has been transferred from VCAT to the court.

 Similarly, sometimes parties may commence proceedings in at VCAT rather than a court.
 It is possible, pursuant to section 77 of the VCAT Act, for VCAT to strike out a matter if it thinks it more appropriately dealt with by another body or court.
 VCAT may do this upon request or at its own initiative.

 Appeals are highly complex and may not necessarily provide a practical long term or economic resolve in a tenancy matter.
 Comprehensive advice should always be sought before undertaking to appeal a VCAT decision.

 Appeals from an order by VCAT are made pursuant to section 148 of the VCAT Act.
 The appeal itself is regulated (Supreme Court (General Civil Procedure) Rules 2015; Supreme Court (Miscellaneous Civil Proceedings) Rules 2008).